Serious Violence Duty

 The Humber VPP has produced a Strategic Needs Assessment, setting out the drivers and extent of serious violence in the Humber area.
 CSPs will supplement this with annexes incorporating additional data and drawing out the key conclusions for their areas.

-The Humber VPP is working with CSPs and other partners to develop a Response Strategy for serious violence.
-Each CSP will have its own Delivery Plan, forming part of the strategy, tailored to local needs.
+The Humber VPP has worked with Community Safety Partnerships (CSPs) and other partners to develop a Response Strategy for serious violence.
+Each CSP has its own Delivery Plan, forming part of the strategy, tailored to local needs.

 As a result of the Serious Violence Duty, CSPs have a statutory responsibility to prevent people from becoming involved in, and to reduce instances of, serious violence.
 CSPs are governed by boards made up of the specified authorities and other partner organisations.
 The Humber VPP Board will lead the development of Humber-wide products and support collaboration across the area.